krenzaslv/bayesianOptimization-Pendulum/README.md

 ![Employee data](/doc/animation.gif?raw=true "Employee Data title")
-# Bayesion Optimization for a Pendulum
+# Bayesian Optimization for disturbed dynamics
 Actively learning the disturbance of a dynamical system.
 The disturbance is modeled with a PD controller

 ## Setup